 The continuing disclosure agreements required the City to file the audited financial statements of the System.
 The City was required to file the audited financial statements of the System on EMMA within 180 days after the end of the City's fiscal year (December 31); provided, however, that if such audited financial statements were not available, the City was required to make such filing within 30 days of the audited financial statements becoming available.
-The audited financial statements of the System for the years ended December 31, 2015, 2016, 2017, 2018 and 2019 have all been timely filed.
+The audited financial statements of the System for the fiscal years ended December 31, 2016, 2017, 2018 and 2019 have all been timely filed.
+The audited financial statements of the System for the fiscal year ended December 31, 2020 are not yet available.

 The continuing disclosure agreements required the City to disclose certain statistical information related to the System in annual reports that are filed with the MSRB.
-The annual reports for the fiscal years ended December 31, 2015, 2016, 2018, and 2019 were timely filed and contained all of the required statistical information.
+The annual reports for the fiscal years ended December 31, 2016, 2018, and 2019 were timely filed and contained all of the required statistical information.
 The annual report for the fiscal year ended December 31, 2017 was not filed on EMMA for three of the City's outstanding bond issues.
+The annual report for the fiscal year ended December 31, 2020 is not yet due.